 In the many extracts read from the novel in Mathilde Lopez’s re-imagining, the beauty and poetry of Hugo’s words are so engaging that there is always a moment of regret at snapping back to ‘reality’.
 Likewise, there is a disconnect in the staging as the Les Mis/Brexit elements feel like they’re only sitting side by side, rather than being explored together.
 It’s a huge undertaking, and a worthy experiment to try and fuse Hugo’s world with the modern themes of Brexit, but unfortunately the two never quite click into place.
 Instead we get a fascinating and engaging re-telling of the Battle of Waterloo, via Hugo, interspersed with a recollection of the night of the EU referendum.
 Ultimately what comes across is that a dedication to the source material alone would have stood more powerfully as allegory, leaving a chance for the audience to make connections to that other contemporary division of Europe.

 But Les Mis is an engaging piece of work, and an ambitious one.
-There is a great use of the space, and the design of 360 degree set does much to elevate the action.
+In the August012 version there is a great use of the space, and the design of 360 degree set does much to elevate the action.
 The centre of the room is laid with turf, offering a scent of grass to the room, evoking the battlefield.
 The two blocks of seating angle either side of this, with the company using both the gaps in the seating and the spaces around and beside them throughout.
 Particularly effective is the use of the highest space in the room, where performers often move with stunning visual effect.
 Relatively simple in design, the reconfiguration of the room does give the company much to play with.
 The only frustration perhaps being the limited space given to the dancers to explore what they were doing to its fullest potential.

 And the dance company – young dancers from USW’s BA Dance course, with choreography from Matteo Marfoglia – are certainly a highlight.
 It’s frustratingly rare that ‘theatre’ audiences experience contemporary dance.
 This incorporation into Les Mis is an indication of just what dance can be and do for a production, and it proves the most emotive and engaging thing on stage.